pascally/dataiku-millenium-falcon-challenge/MilleniumFalcon/ReadMe.md

 on that way.

-You will find a project presentation in [projectpresentation.md](https://github.com/pascally/dataiku-millenium-falcon-challenge/blob/master/MilleniumFalcon/projectpresentation.md) and a list of thing that would be good to do to truly reach prod ready situation
+You will find a project presentation in [projectpresentation.md](https://github.com/pascally/dataiku-millenium-falcon-challenge/blob/master/MilleniumFalcon/projectpresentation.md) and a list of [ThingsToCompleteToBeProdReady](https://github.com/pascally/dataiku-millenium-falcon-challenge/blob/master/MilleniumFalcon/ThingsToCompleteToBeProdReady.md) of thing that would be good to do to truly reach prod ready situation